breadoliveoilsalt/inventory-tracker-petite/README.md

  Thanks for stopping by!

+ P.S.
+Shout out and big thanks to thebrianemory for making [corneal](https://github.com/thebrianemory/corneal), a very handy gem for generating a framework for a Sinatra app.

 Contributing:

 Bug reports and pull requests are welcome on GitHub at https://github.com/breadoliveoilsalt/inventory-tracker-petite.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant (http://contributor-covenant.org) code of conduct.